History of banking in the United States: New Deal-era reforms

 During the 1930s, the U.S. and the rest of the world experienced a severe economic contraction that is now called the Great Depression.
 In the U.S. during the height of the Great Depression, the official unemployment rate was 25% and the stock market had declined 75% since 1929.
 Bank runs were common because there wasn't insurance on deposits at banks, banks kept only a fraction of deposits in reserve, and customers ran the risk of losing the money that they had deposited if their bank failed.

 By the beginning of 1933, the banking system in the United States had effectively ceased to function.
 The incoming Roosevelt administration and the incoming Congress took immediate steps to pass legislation to respond to the Great Depression.
 Roosevelt entered office with enormous political capital.
 Americans of all political persuasions were demanding immediate action, and Roosevelt responded with a remarkable series of new programs in the "first hundred days" of the administration, in which he met with Congress for 100 days.
 During those 100 days of lawmaking, Congress granted every request Roosevelt asked, and passed a few programs (such as the FDIC to insure bank accounts) that he opposed.

-A major component of Roosevelt's New Deal was reform of the nation's banking system.
+A major component of Roosevelt's New Deal of economic, social, and political reforms was reform of the nation's banking system.
 With strident language Roosevelt took credit for dethroning the bankers he alleged had caused the debacle.
 On March 4, 1933, in his first inaugural address, he proclaimed:

 Emergency Banking Act

-Roosevelt closed all the banks in the country and kept them all closed until he could pass new legislation.
+Roosevelt closed all the banks in the country and kept them shut until he could pass new legislation.
 On March 9, Roosevelt sent to Congress the Emergency Banking Act, drafted in large part by Hoover's top advisors.
 The act was passed and signed into law the same day.
 It provided for a system of reopening sound banks under Treasury supervision, with federal loans available if needed.
 Three-quarters of the banks in the Federal Reserve System reopened within the next three days.
 Billions of dollars in hoarded currency and gold flowed back into them within a month, thus stabilizing the banking system.
 By the end of 1933, 4,004 small local banks were permanently closed and merged into larger banks.
-(Their depositors eventually received on average 86 cents on the dollar of their deposits; it is a common false myth that they received nothing back.)
+(Their depositors eventually received on average 86 cents on the dollar of their deposits; it is a common myth that they received nothing back.)

 Creation of the FDIC and FSLIC

 In June 1933, over Roosevelt's objections, Congress created the Federal Deposit Insurance Corporation (FDIC), which insured deposits for up to $2,500 beginning January 1, 1934.
-On June 16, 1933, President Franklin D. Roosevelt signed the Banking Act of 1933.
+On June 16, 1933, President Roosevelt signed the Banking Act of 1933.
 This legislation: